leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/iocp-the-express-version.md

     // Now we wait for events
     while event_counter > 0 {
-        // The API expects us to pass in an arary of `Event` structs.
+        // The API expects us to pass in an array of `Event` structs.
         // This is how the OS communicates back to us what has happened. let mut events: Vec<ffi::OVERLAPPED_ENTRY> = Vec::with_capacity(10);

         // This call will actually block until an event occurs.
 The timeout
         // of `-1` means no timeout so we'll block until something happens.
         // Now the OS suspends our thread doing a context switch and work
-        // on someting else - or just perserve power.
+        // on something else - or just preserve power.

         let mut entries_removed: u32 = 0;
         let res = unsafe {